I. Purpose

 Requests for Exceptions

-- Compliance would adversely affect a Consolidated University Unit’s (CUU’s) ability to accomplish its objectives, and an alternative solution utilizing acceptable security controls is available.
+- Compliance would adversely affect a unit's ability to accomplish its mission

-- The requestor will work with their University Unit ISM to:
+- The requestor will work with their University Unit ISM(s) to:

 - fully identify the IT resources that are the subject of the request.

-- determine an alternative solution that would allow the Unit to accomplish its objective while providing appropriate security controls.
+- notify and collaborate with the CUU ISM to determine an alternative solution that would allow the Unit to accomplish its objective while providing appropriate security controls.

-- obtain the approval for an exception from the requestor’s University Unit Dean, Director, Department Head (DDDH).
+- obtain approval for an exception from the requestor’s University Unit Dean, Director, Department Head (DDDH).

 - submit the approved request to the CUU ISM for further processing.

-- The CUU ISM will submit the approved exception request to the CUU DDDH for approval, then to the CISO via email at security@fsu.edu, using the Request for Exception to IT Security Policy Form.
+- The CUU ISM will provide final review and coordinate CUU approvals (CUU ISM and CUU DDDH), then submit the completed and approved exception request to the CISO via email at security@fsu.edu, using the Request for Exception to IT Security Policy Form.

 - Exception requests must provide the following information:

-- name and contact information for the requestor, University Unit ISM and DDDH
+- name and contact information for the requestor, University Unit DDDH and ISM

 - name and contact information for the CUU DDDH and CUU ISM